Dylsonator/DylanFliskiPortfolio/README.md

 ### 3D Boids (C++)
 [GitHubRepo(Build Unvailable)](https://github.com/Dylsonator/ct5108-assignment-2-boids-DylanFliski)<br />
 [Demonstration Video](https://youtu.be/hzgmNK61kY0) <br />
-I was tasked with creating a 3D Boid Simulation using basic steering and flocking behavior AI.
+For an Assignment i was tasked with creating a 3D Boid Simulation using basic steering and flocking behavior AI.
 This simulation was to be created using the C++ programming language, utilizing Unreal Engine 5.
 Alongside my submission, I was required to submit a code report using a provided template.
+(Awaiting Grade)

 ![MainMenuImage](/Assets/IMG/Boids.png)